About This Blog

 13th January 2006 The Murder of Joan Root

-Six years ago today, 69-year-old Joan Root lay alone bleeding to death from gunshot wounds at her home on the shores of Lake Naivasha in Kenya.
+On this day in 2006, 69-year-old Joan Root lay alone bleeding to death from gunshot wounds at her home on the shores of Lake Naivasha in Kenya.
 Whodunnit?
 Who cut down this Kenyan-born English rose?
 And why?
-As a young woman, … Continue reading
+As a young … Continue reading

 23rd December 1888 Vincent van Gogh Mutilates His Ear